japa/japa.dev/content/runner/plugins/spec-reporter.md

+---
+title: Spec reporter
+description: View detailed progress of tests in the terminal.
+---

 # Spec reporter

 Reporters in Japa are responsible for displaying/saving the progress of tests.
 The spec reporter displays a detailed report of all the tests in the terminal.